 Students deemed "habitually truant" in any of these circumstances will be contacted for an absence intervention meeting set up by the school.
 A parent or guardian is required to attend.
-Failure to attend this mandatory meeting may result in the school district contacting Children's Services.
-During this meeting, we will develop an Absence Intervention Plan.
+During this meeting, we will develop an Absence Intervention Plan (AIP).
+If the parent or guardian is absent from the initial meeting date, the school will make 2 more good attempts to set up the meeting.
+After that, the school will develop the student's Absence Intervention Plan without the parent or guardian.
 Failure to follow and meet the plan requirements will result in the district filing an official complaint in juvenile court.

-In order to maximize your child's daily instruction, it is important that they attend school regularly.
+To maximize your student's daily instruction, it is important that they attend school regularly.
 Please assist the school in making every effort to ensure the attendance of your student.